 In other words, some owners seek to push out the others, sometimes taking legal steps or applying other pressure tactics to encourage other owners to leave.
 Needless to say, a binding business appraisal may be called for.

 You may want to dissolve a company in some situations.
 For example, many privately owned businesses are dissolved upon an acquisition.
 An asset purchase usually leads to the seller winding up and dissolving the sold business.
 The buyer gets the business assets based on their appraised values.
 So again, you would need a business valuation to figure out the terms of such a transaction.

 Note that in both buyouts and dissolutions several parties are involved.
+Each may have their own interests that could be in conflict with other players.
 So you should look for an objective and professionally done business appraisal to reach an acceptable compromise.